Everyday Mojo helps people save £100s on their mortgage payment.

 Remortgaging gets you off this higher rate and you lets you choose a new mortgage rate that almost always lower.
 In fact research from Which? shows that on average people remortgage and save £4,000 a year compared to the SVR.

 So, if your mortgage deal is about to end, it’s worth looking around for another one to ensure your payments don’t go up.

 Before you remortgage, your debt – the mortgage sum – is reassessed against what your home was worth.

-That's LTV and it's one of the main ways in which a bank judges risk and sets an interest rate.
+That feeds into your loan-to-value (LTV), which is one of the main ways in which a bank judges risk and sets an interest rate.

 And house prices in the UK normally rise.
 In fact, on average for the past 10 years or so, they have risen by 2-3% annually.

 So if your property value has increased since you first negotiated your mortgage, there's a good your property will be worth more (not to mention your loan will be lower due to the repayments you've been making) and you'll be at an LTV that comes with a lower rate.

 Prices start to drop more dramatically once you can get to the 80% LTV threshold, then there are further drops at 75, 70, 65 and 60.